 Test for Theory 3: Moonrise and moonset positively affect fishing.

-Catch rates at moonrise and moonset was about 20% based on his data analysis (20 percent of fish were caught within one hour of moonrise and moonset).
+Catch rates at moonrise and moonset were about 20% based on his data analysis (20 percent of fish were caught within one hour of moonrise and moonset).
 Catch rates hit a maximum during the full and new moons of 25% (full moon) and 28% (new moon).
-Alwine defends the higher full and new moon catch rates because he believes that full and new moon catch rates are related to higher catch rates of the sunrise and sunset.
+Alwine defends the higher full and new moon catch rates because he believes that full and new moon catch rates are related to higher sunrise and sunset catch rates.

-After he mathematically removes the bias for sunset and sunrise during the full and new moon, the rates dip to 13% which is almost the exact rate during any other random daylight hour.
-The conclusion according to Alwine is that moonrise and moonset times do not positively nor negatively affect fishing.
+After he mathematically removes the bias for sunset and sunrise during the full and new moon, the rates dip to 13%, almost the exact rate during any other random daylight hour.
+According to Alwine, the conclusion is that moonrise and moonset times do not positively or negatively affect fishing.

-Finally, Alwine refutes Doug Hannon’s assertion and study from Big Bass Magic published in 1986.
+Finally, Alwine refutes Doug Hannon’s assertion and study from Big Bass Magic, published in 1986.
 Hannon contended that lunar cycles and fishing success were related.
-In his study, Hannon charted world record catches between 1970 and 1979 in relation to the phases of the moon.
+In his research, Hannon charted world record catches between 1970 and 1979 concerning the moon’s phases.

-That study appeared to show a relationship between lunar cycles and big fish catches.
-Alwine contends that Hannon overinflated fish catch rates by including far too many days in his study.
+That study showed a relationship between lunar cycles and big fish catches.
+Alwine contends that Hannon overinflated fish catch rates by including too many days in his study.

 Once amended by Alwine, the correlation between big fish and lunar cycles virtually vanished.
-Suffice it to say that it warrants a closer look if you’re interested in further details.
+Suffice it to say it warrants a closer look if you want further details.
 For more information, check out High Percentage Fishing by Josh Alwine.

 How Does the Moon Affect Bass?
 Do Moon Phases Really Affect Fishing?

-In landlocked, nontidal waters, it appears to be unlikely that the moon has as much of an effect on bass fishing as many think because gravity has no chance to impact tides in these non-tidal waters.
+In landlocked, nontidal waters, it appears unlikely that the moon affects bass fishing as much as many think because gravity has no chance to impact tides in these non-tidal waters.

-In tidal waters (very large bodies of water), the moon phase likely has an effect on the prey of bass more than the bass but the result and impact are the same.
+In tidal waters (substantial bodies of water), the moon phase likely affects the prey of bass more than the bass, but the result and impact are the same.

 The crux of the issue revolves around the tidal issue.
-In my opinion and from the research that I’ve reviewed, fisheries that have a tide element will be more susceptible to moon phase influence because gravity affects tides, tides affect baitfish movement and baitfish movement affects bass’ appetites and feeding interests.
+In my opinion and from the research I’ve reviewed, fisheries with a tide element will be more susceptible to moon phase influence because gravity affects tides, tides affect baitfish movement, and baitfish movement affects bass’ appetites and feeding interests.

-It likely does not affect the number of fish caught but may have an effect on lunker catch rates because of the causal connection between the full and new moon and spawning behavior.
-However, how do we remove the bias for more fisherman being interested in fishing new and full moon periods?
+It likely does not affect the number of fish caught but may affect lunker catch rates because of the causal connection between the full and new moon and spawning behavior.
+However, how do we remove the bias for more fishermen being interested in fishing during new and full moon periods?
 To my knowledge, it hasn’t been done.

-Perhaps, my sentiment on moon phase fishing can best be summer up by world-renowned professional angler, Kevin VanDam,
+Perhaps, my sentiment on moon phase fishing can best be summed up by world-renowned professional angler Kevin VanDam,

 “I pay attention to moon phases.
 I just don’t rely on them to tell me everything “…” (source)